remorses/spiceflow/README.md

 }
 ```

-Import the `serverAction` function in your client components:
+Import your actions in your client components:

 ```tsx
 // pages/api/server-actions.js